GuyEternal/SegNext-med/kaggle_nb/cell6.md

-# Cell 6: Initialize the SegNext model for ISIC dataset
+# Cell 6: Initialize the SegNext model for ISIC dataset with CrossNeXt decoder

 # Initialize SegNext model with appropriate parameters for ISIC dataset
+# The model will use CrossNeXt decoder due to our changes in model.py
 model = SegNext(
     num_classes=config['num_classes'],       # 2 for binary segmentation (background and lesion)
     in_channnels=config['input_channels'],   # 3 for RGB images